BeeChains/iinc/index.md

+# The "I" of All-Conquering Spirit, the Omniscient, Omnipotent and Omnipresent Spark Within us is a drop of burning desire, rippling into a wave as The Great Awakening of the individual soul.
+Choose to awaken!
+NOW, presence a blaze, the All-Consuming Flame is seen as self-expression flowing from The Holy Spirit.

 - [Inner I Net Company](https://shapereality.innerinetcompany.hns.to/) a [Handshake.org](https://handshake.org/) TLD.
 - [Inner I Net Company](https://innerinetcompany.webflow.io/) on WebFlow.
 - [Inner I Net Company](https://innerinetcompany.carrd.co/) on Carrd.